-Curcumin has the ability to bring down inflammation in the body, across multiple pathways, all at the same time.
+Curcumin can bring down inflammation in the body, across multiple pathways, all at the same time.
 Curcumin is known to help reduce pain, inflammation and stiffness.
 It may also help to protect and maintain the health of joints and bones, and their flexibility.